 Table 7: Fish yields of studied aquatic bodies throughout the year

+The ranges of various water quality parameters are summarized in the Tables 1 to 6.
+Water temperature ranged from280C-320C (Table 1) and it is suitable for fish culture.
+Mean surface water temperature agreed with the ranges recorded by Ugwumba and Ugwumba (1993).
+The least temperatures of 250C might be due to shading of water in Fishery-1 by brunches of trees surrounding it.
+This prevented sunrays from direct contact with the water surface.

+Dissolved oxygen (DO) one of the most important parameters to indicate water purity and to determine the distribution and abundance of various algal groups.
+DO varied between 4-9 mg/l (Table 2, Fig. 2) and fell within the ranges documented by Boyd (1985) for good water quality on fish culture. .
+This is because oxidation converts otherwise poisonous compounds to useful materials.
+It also encourages good feeding, food utilizing and high stocking density for fish eggs, larva and adults.

-The ranges of various water quality parameters are summarized in the Tables 1 to 6 and it is found that the water temperature varies from 280C-320C (Table 1) and it is suitable for fish culture.
-DO vary between 4-9 mg/l (Table 2) and the concentration of DO is one of the most important parameters to indicate water purity and to determine the distribution and abundance of various algal groups.
-Mean pH values vary between 6.0 and 7.5 (Table 3).
-It indicates slightly basic and alkaline nature of water sample and total alkalinity varies between 80-200ppm (Table 4) and it represents the optimum limit for fish pond.
-BOD was between 3-9mg/l (Table 5).
-It is optimum for normal activities of fish.
+Mean pH values varied between 6.0 and 7.5 (Table 3)indicating slightly basic and alkaline nature of water sample.
+Total alkalinity variedbetween 80-200ppm (Table 4), representing the optimum limit for fish pond.
+BOD varied between 3-9mg/l (Table 5) and these values were optimal for normal activities of fish.

 Fishes do not like any kind of changes in their environment.
 Any changes add stress to the fishes and the larger and faster the changes, the greater the stress.
 So the maintenance of all the factors becomes very essential for getting maximum yield in a fish pond.
 Good water quality is characterized by adequate oxygen, proper temperature, limited levels of metabolites and other environmental factors affecting fish culture.
 The initial studies of water quality of a fish pond in India were probably conducted by Sewell (1927) and Pruthi (1932).
-After that many workers have studied the physicochemical condition of inland waters either in relation to fish mortality or as part of general hydrological survey (Alikunhi et al., 1952; Upadhyaya, 1964).
+After that many authors have studied the physicochemical condition of inland waters either in relation to fish mortality or as part of general hydrological survey (Alikunhi et al., 1952; Upadhyaya, 1964).

 The various physicochemical parameters of water, recorded for the two maintained fisheries and two non-maintained ponds, were favourable for fish culture.
 Mean surface water temperature of 280C to 320C recorded (Table 1) agreed to the ranges recorded by Ugwumba and Ugwumba (1993).
 The least temperatures of 250C might be due to shading of water in Fishery-1 by brunches of trees surrounding it.
 This prevented sunrays from direct contact with the water surface.